nigel-daniels/fileserver/README.md

 # fileserver
-A simple backend for testing, serves files in JSON
+A simple backend for testing, serves file directories.